sheepsixteen/spacesheep/_posts/2020-07-13-i-know-html-now-what.md

   2. [Heroku](https://www.heroku.com/about)

-Heroku is a bit more complex, and focused towards big companies.
+Heroku is a bit more complex and focused on big companies.
 However, they still provide a generous free plan.
 One of their best features is the marketplace; you can add modules to your projects (e.g. a database) with the click of a button.
 This is perfect if you want to extend your website without having to set up loads of boring stuff.
-Marvelous!
+Marvellous!

   3. [Firebase](https://www.heroku.com/about)

-Firebase provides you with a very helpful interface in front of the [Google Cloud Platform](), which is terribly complicated.
+Firebase provides you with a very helpful interface in front of the [Google Cloud Platform](), which is complicated.
 It's used by [huge companies](https://firebase.google.com/#trusted-by-the-largest-apps-and-games), but it has a free plan as well, so it's used for hobby projects.
 You can easily host files (which is useful for this mission) using their web hosting, but you